WATERTOWN BRANCH RAIL TRAIL/WATERTOWN GREENWAY:

 Watertown Branch Rail Trail on-road connection to the Fresh Pond Loop Trail; 1.7 miles.

-Watertown Branch Rail Trail on-road connection to the Charles river Bikeway; 0.6 miles
+Watertown Branch Rail Trail on-road connection to the Charles river Bikeway from West End; 0.3 miles

 Reach via on-road detours from either the Charles River Bikeway in the south or the Fresh Pond Loop Trail in the north.
 You may also park at the Watertown Mall which has a spur trail out to the trail.
 Take exit 17 off I-90 to Centre St/Galen St north.
 Turn right on N Beacon St/Arsenal St to Arsenal St. The Watertown Mall will be on your left.
 The spur trail travels along the west side, behind the mall.

 The Watertown Branch Rail Trail, also called the Watertown Greenway was a branch loop of the Fitchburg Railroad that served the town of Watertown & the Watertown Arsenal.
 The railroad was chartered in 1846 and a second company, the Waltham & Watertown Railroad, was chartered to extend the line to the neighborhood just southeast of downtown Waltham.
 In order to keep it out of the hands of its rivals, the Fitchburg took control of both companies before any track was laid and merged them into the Watertown Branch.
 For more information visit; WATERTOWN BRANCH RAIL TRAIL .